awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ## Update EC2Config using the AWS\-UpdateEC2Config document<a name="walkthrough-powershell-update-ec2config"></a>

-Using Run Command and the `AWS-EC2ConfigUpdate` document, you can update the EC2Config service running on your Windows instances\.
+Using Run Command and the `AWS-EC2ConfigUpdate` document, you can update the EC2Config service running on your Windows Server instances\.
 This command can update the EC2Config service to the latest version or a version you specify\.

 **View the description and available parameters**